Informatievlaanderen/VSDS-LDESServer4J/docs/_configuration/view.md

 * A `tree:viewDescription` object with its subject referring to the event stream object
   * a `tree:FragmentationStrategy` object that contains an ordered rdf list of fragmentations.
   * a `ldes:retentionPolicy` object that contains a set of retention policies.
+When no retention policies are required, this is omitted.
   * a `tree:pageSize` object that marks how many members should be partitioned per fragment.

 For more info, visit the [Swagger API documentation.](./admin-api)